pjf/pjf.github.io/advogato/_posts/2010-12-15-on-money--and-missing-the-point.md

 <!--more-->

-Without boring you with technical terms, the whole point of living isn't money, it's *appiness*.
+Without boring you with technical terms, the whole point of living isn't money, it's *happiness*.
 Money certainly has utility in providing hhappiness, but it's not the exclusive source.
 In fact we've got plenty of studies that show us that money isn't what makes us happy, it's just that being poor makes us unhappy.
 After a point, the utility of money drops off very sharply indeed.